 Students will keep records of leadership activities and personal experiences through the year.
 The journal should be two (2) pages (double-spaced) and incorporate inter and intrapersonal experiences and self-care in a manner that is reflective, exploratory and thoughtful.
-With permission, a one-on-one meeting with Wally Rude can be used as a substitute for a journal entry.
+In order to enhance student choice and motivation and to accommodate learning styles, one-on-one meeting (s) (1/2 hour) with Wally Rude can be used as a substitute for a journal entry (s).
+Students can choose a mixture of meetings and written journal submissions if so desired.